fcdoc/doc/en/flashduty/mixin/alert_integration/aliyun_cm_event.md

 1. Log in to your Alibaba Cloud console and select the cloud monitoring product
 2. Enter **the Event Center -> Event Subscription** page, switch to **the Subscription Strategy** tab, click the Create Subscription Strategy button, and start editing content
-3. Fill in the subscription name, select the event type and scope, and configure the push channel at the bottom to the Flashduty channel created previously
+3. Fill in the subscription name, select the event type and scope, and configure the push channel at the bottom to be the Flashduty channel created previously
 4. Click the Confirm button to submit the update
 5. The figure below shows the subscription results for two types of events: threshold and system